LunyScript Architecture

 - Engine heartbeat-driven execution

-- Single-frame event trapping for native events
+- Single-frame event trapping by condition blocks processing native events:

-- Deferred execution for structural changes (destroy, disable) to end-of-frame
+- Deferred execution for structural changes to scene (native destroy => end of frame)

 Critical Architectural Concerns

-1. Object/Node/Actor Registration System
+1. ✅ Object/Node/Actor Registration System (Implemented)

 Requirements: